icollier77/JS-code-quiz/README.md

 ### Sample App

-<p>We were provided with the original image of the web app:
+<p>We were provided with the original demo of the quiz web app:

 ![inital screenshot][initial-img]
 </p>